weso/rdfshape-client/README.md

 This React application can be launched as a Docker container.

 * Use the provided Dockerfile to build rdfshape image.
-* When building the Docker image, you may provide the following arguments via `--build-arg`:
+* When launching containers from the image, you may provide the following environment variables via `--env`:
-    * **RDFSHAPE_HOST**: Location where this client will look for the rdfshape backend.
+    * **RDFSHAPE_HOST**: Location where this client will look for the RDFShape backend.
 Defaults to our current deployment at https://rdfshape.weso.es:8080.

 # Contribution and issues